 Tips and Tricks for Event Evaluation & Surveys

-Remember going to a movie in a movie theater?
-When the film finished, you’d be gathering your coat or cleaning up your popcorn and soda, and then BAM, the director puts in another bonus scene.
+Remember going to a movie theater?
+When the film finished, you’d stand up, gather your coat or clean up your popcorn and soda, and then BAM, the director puts in another bonus scene.

 Who doesn’t love a bonus scene?

 Evaluations are your event’s bonus scene.
 (Ok, we’re biased because we love analytics and metrics, but there is nothing wrong about being optimistic!).

 Evaluations Help Event Planners: